-The notion of collective responsibility, like that of personal responsibility and shared responsibility, refers to both the causal responsibility of moral agents for harm in the world and the blameworthiness that we ascribe to them for having caused such harm.
+The notion of collective responsibility, like that of personal responsibility and shared responsibility, refers in most contexts to both the causal responsibility of moral agents for harm in the world and the blameworthiness that we ascribe to them for having caused such harm.
 Hence, it is, like its two more purely individualistic counterparts, almost always a notion of moral, rather than purely causal, responsibility.
 But, unlike its two more purely individualistic counterparts, it does not associate either causal responsibility or blameworthiness with discrete individuals or locate the source of moral responsibility in the free will of individual moral agents.
 Instead, it associates both causal responsibility and blameworthiness with groups and locates the source of moral responsibility in the collective actions taken by these groups understood as collectives.

-- 1. Collective Responsibility: the Philosophical Controversies
+- 1. Collective Responsibility: the Controversies

-- 2. Making Sense of Collective Responsibility: Actions, Intentions and Group Solidarity
+- 2. Making Sense of Collective Responsibility: Actions, Intentions, and Group Solidarity

 - 3. Collective Responsibility and the Structure of Groups

-- 4. Can Collective Responsibility Be Distributed?
+- 4. Can Collective Responsibility be Distributed?

 - 5. Alternative Approaches to Collective Responsibility